Is Modi nervous of losing LS polls? Congress thinks so

 "They are losing big in the three phases and that is why Prime Minister Modi had to appeal to people after his nomination that vote in large numbers," Shukla said at a press conference.

-"The prime minister, I think, is also sensing the feedback we have, that is why he is nervous and is making this kind of appeal," he said.
+"The Prime Minister, I think, is also sensing the feedback we have, that is why he is nervous and is making this kind of appeal," he said.

 Shukla also said the BJP's assembling of coalition partners in Varanasi shows that the party has realised that it cannot get a mandate on its own.

-Bihar Chief Minister and JD(U) chief Nitish Kumar, Union minister and LJP chief Ram Vilas Paswan, Shiv Sena supremo Uddhav Thackeray and Shiromani Akali Dal patron Parkash Singh Badal were with Modi at the Collectorate as he filed his papers, seeking a second term in the Lok Sabha from the temple town of Varanasi.
+Bihar Chief Minister and Janata Dal-United (JD-U) chief Nitish Kumar, Union minister and Lok Janshakti Party (LJP) chief Ram Vilas Paswan, Shiv Sena supremo Uddhav Thackeray and Shiromani Akali Dal (SAD) patron Parkash Singh Badal were with Modi at the Collectorate as he filed his papers, seeking a second term in the Lok Sabha from the temple town of Varanasi.

 "He (Modi) is sure that he will not get a mandate on his own so he gathered all the coalition partners.
 His self confidence is weakening that he can form a government on his own and that is why he is showing more confidence on alliance partners than on himself," the Congress leader said.